What is Public Administration

 While elected officials are the most visible part of our government, it is the daily government workers, or “bureaucrats,” who do the majority of governmental tasks and functions.
 Some of these bureaucrats are public administrators and have a difficult job.
 They have to come up with implementing solutions to the most daring of society’s challenges.
 They advise elected officials of the strengths and weaknesses of public programs.
 A public administrator manages public agencies, sets budgets, and creates government policies.
 Luckily, a public administration degree prepares international students to successfully problem solve and find solutions.

-Another idea is to develop after-school programs for trouble teenagers.
+Another possibility is to develop after-school programs for troubled teenagers.
 However, where is the money going to come from to do this?
 How do you entice adults and teenagers alike to participate?
 How can the police win the trust of the public in those areas?
-Perhaps, the solution is to advocate increased jail time for repeat offenders, yet challenges exist with this as well.
-Does punishing a person, rather than trying to rehabilitate them, serve society better?
+Perhaps the solution is to advocate increased jail time for repeat offenders, yet challenges exist with this as well.
+Does punishing a person, rather than trying to rehabilitate them, serve society better or worse?

 All these questions are small examples a public administrator must answer to solve a single problem.
 This is an ongoing endeavor, as government has many problems—from healthcare to technology to finance—to solve in order to create a more perfect society.